Mind-Body Connection: Depression Increases Mortality Risk In Women With Breast Cancer

 Depression Treatment For Complete Health

 If you suffer from depression and a co-occurring physical health disorder, seeking treatment for both conditions simultaneously is the best way to optimize your chances of recovery and fortify yourself against damaging effects.
-A residential treatment program like Bridges to Recovery can allow you the time and space you need to fully focus on your health with the support of experienced clinicians who understand the complex relationship between psychological and somatic conditions.
+A residential depression treatment program like Bridges to Recovery can allow you the time and space you need to fully focus on your health with the support of experienced clinicians who understand the complex relationship between psychological and somatic conditions.
 Through a tailored treatment plan designed around your unique needs and symptoms, you can begin to untangle the roots of your depression and develop the skills you need to move forward towards enhanced emotional wellness, confidence, and hope.
 Our skilled psychiatrists will work with you and your outpatient team to design an effective medication strategy that is compatible with your overall medical treatment, taking into account any special concerns presented by your physical illness.
 The innovative, interdisciplinary nature of our program allows you to explore your emotional, physical, and spiritual needs, remove obstacles to healing, and improve your quality of life.
 Here, you can lay the foundation for true, complete recovery and allow yourself to live life to its fullest.

 Bridges to Recovery offers comprehensive treatment for people living with depression as well as other mental health disorders and co-occurring addictions.
 Contact us to learn more about how our cutting-edge residential program can help you or your loved one on the journey to wellness.